pqrkchqps/diehard-dot-fund-school/six_circles.md

 <img src="https://i.imgur.com/TinPOC3.png" width="150px" style="float: left">

-At Loomio, we organise by consent: we have rejected force as an organising tool.
+At , we organise by consent: we have rejected force as an organising tool.

 That means our **principles and policies are co-designed** with the people that are affected by them.